mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-05-23-hierarchical-reinforcement-learning.md

 ---

-*If you notice mistakes and errors in this post, don't hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be very happy to correct them right away!*
+*If you notice mistakes and errors in this post, please don't hesitate to contact me at [mehdi dot mashayekhi dot 65 at gmail dot com] and I would be very happy to correct them right away!*

-See you in the next post :D

 ## References